Steps to become a Lawyer/Attorney in North Dakota

 After completing the first step and receiving your bachelor’s degree, you must take and pass the LSAT, or Law School Admission Test.
-This six-hour long standardized examination is required for admission into any ABA-accredited law school in the United States.
+This six-hour-long standardized examination is required for admission into an ABA-accredited law school in the United States.
 It is one of the most important examinations that you will ever take in your pursuit of a law career.

 How to prepare

 The Law School Admission Council has provided excellent study resources free of charge at the LSAT website.
 Some students opt to take other LSAT review programs, both online and in-person, which may be associated with a cost.
 Such resources in North Dakota include:

 - LSAT Prep Class, TestMasters, multiple ND locations including Fargo, Bismarck, and Grand Forks